MorphometricsGroup/EasyDCP/docs/source/heading.md

 ## Installing from source code

-1. Windows: Clone 3dphenotyping folder to `%USERPROFILE%\Documents\Github`~~to any path, e.g. `D:\Program\3dphenotyping`~~
+1. Clone or download the EasyDCP repository to any path on your PC.
-2. Mac/Linux: Currently not tested, clone to default Github folder similar to above.

-2. Open your python 3.7 environment (recommend creating new environment using Anaconda or similar) or python IDE, install the `requirements.txt` in **Administrator permission** by:
+2. Open your python 3.7 environment (we recommend creating new environment using Anaconda or similar) or python IDE, install the `requirements.txt` in **Administrator permission** by:

    `(YourEnv) D:\Program\3dphenotyping\> pip install -r requirements.txt`

-   **Note**: For **China Mainland** user, some packages via pip may be very slow, and may get HTTP network error:
+   **Note**: For **China Mainland** users, some packages via pip may be very slow, and may get HTTP network error:

    ```bash
        raise ReadTimeoutError(self._pool, None, "Read timed out.")